 The following case details a squirrel removal and wildlife-proofing service in Mississauga, Ontario.
 Squirrels had chewed their way through the drip edge and into the attic.
 A humane removal involving the use of a one-way door and a pest-proofing of the roof has since evicted these squirrels and kept the attic pest-free.

 As part of the Greater Toronto Area, Mississauga has grown exponentially over the past decades.
-An even mix of residential, commercial, and industrial, Mississauga has become one of more prominent urban areas of the country.
+An even mix of residential, commercial, and industrial, Mississauga has become one of the more prominent urban areas of the country.

 It is not only the home to Toronto Pearson International Airport, but also to many of the largest corporations in the world.